graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven-layered/README.md

 ./mvnw clean package -Dpackaging=native-image -Pstandalone
 ```

-This will generate an executable file that we can run
+This will generate an executable file that we can run:
 ```bash
 ./target/standalone-app
  __  __ _                                  _